The average number of integral points in orbits

-\begin{section}{Introduction} Let $K/\mathbb{Q}$ be a number field, let $S$ be a finite set of places (including all of the archimedean ones), and let $\varphi^n$ denote the $n^{th}$ iterate of $\varphi$.
-If $\varphi^2$ is not a polynomial, Silverman proved in \cite{Silv-Int} that the forward orbit
+\begin{section}{Introduction} Let $K/\mathbb{Q}$ be a number field and let $S$ be a finite set of places containing the archimedean ones.
+Let $\varphi(z)\in K(z)$ be a rational function of degree $d\geq2$, and let $\varphi^n$ denote the $n^{th}$ iterate of $\varphi$.
+If $\varphi^2$ is not a polynomial, then Silverman proved in \cite{Silv-Int} that the forward orbit

-contains only finitely many $S$-integral points for all $b\in\mathbb{P}^1(K)$.
-Moreover, Hsia and Silverman \cite{Silv-Hsia} gave an explicit bound on the number of $S$-integral points in $\mathcal{O}_\varphi(b)$, though it is normally much larger than the actual number.
-Nevertheless, there are rational maps (of every degree) with arbitrarily many integral points, illustrating the problem's subtlety \cite[Prop.
-3.46]{Silv-Dyn}.
+contains only finitely many $S$-integral points for all $P\in\mathbb{P}^1(K)$.
+Moreover, Hsia and Silverman \cite{Silv-Hsia} gave an explicit bound on the number of $S$-integral points in $\Orb_\varphi(P)$, though it is normally much larger than the actual number.
+Nevertheless, there are rational maps (of every degree) with arbitrarily many integral points, illustrating the problem's subtlety \cite[Proposition 3.46]{Silv-Dyn}.

-On the other hand, one may hope to control $\#(\mathcal{O}_{\varphi}(b)\cap\mathcal{O}_{K,S})$ on average, that is, as we vary over $b\in\mathbb{P}^1(K)$.
+On the other hand, one may hope to control $\#(\Orb_{\varphi}(P)\cap\mathcal{O}_{K,S})$ on average, that is, as we vary over $P\in\mathbb{P}^1(K)$.
 This point of view has yielded some powerful insight in other areas of number theory \cite{Avgintell, Avgrank, P-Stoll}, and we proceed with this approach here.